|Birth: ||Feb. 18, 1792|

 The following spring they returned to their home and their first son, Rufus was born March, 1928 followed by Lizetta, 15 January 1830.
 His next son, John Quincy (15 May 1832) and daughter, Anna Maria (9 April 1834) were born at their second home about four miles west of his original farm.
 It was called Payson Township, nearer to Columbus.

-Their next child, George Washington Adams was born 20 February 1836 in Hancock County, Illinos, where Almira was at the home of her brother, Curtis Cadwell.
+Their next child, George Washington Adams was born 20 February 1836 in Hancock County, Illinois, where Almira was at the home of her brother, Curtis Cadwell.
 The distance from her home, in winter, was too great to consider this a casual visit.
 She had also left the children with Elias.

 The next spring Elias filed for divorce naming Almira's severe treatment of the children as grounds.
 Court documents show she had moved back with him, but then left, leaving all the children with Elias, including the babe.